 Young people engaged in scuffle involving knife

 Shortly after, police arrived at the scene and spoke to the pairs separately.
 MT and his friend were reluctant to provide information.
 Police then attended the mall security office and obtained CCTV footage, which depicted the incident.
-MT was charged with affray.
+Police charged MT with affray.
 This offence, being section 93C of the Crimes Act 1900, is not covered by section 8 of the Youth Offenders Act 1997.

 Juvenile found not guilty of affray at Children’s Court